Introduction to Lawn Bowls

 With plots, intrigue and surprise endings – lawn bowls is a thriller, not a snooze-fest.
 Tactics play a huge part in the game, along with razor-sharp hand eye coordination.

 Lawn bowls is also a great leveller – prepare to see age and experience go head to head with budding contenders.
-And with a raft of young athletes joining the sport from around the Commonwealth, there are bound to be some surprises at Glasgow 2014.

 Lawn Bowls Pub Quiz Round